Biden budget nominee grilled from right and left at second hearing

 Sanders noted that Tanden, who backed his rival Hillary Clinton in the 2016 Democratic presidential race, has also clashed with the left.
 "There were vicious attacks made against progressives, people who I have worked with, me personally," he said.

-Tanden said she recognized the harm her words had done: "I apologize to people on either the left or right who were hurt by what I've said," she said.
+Tanden said she recognised the harm her words had done: "I apologise to people on either the left or right who were hurt by what I've said," she said.

 Sanders did not say whether he would back Tanden.